Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 "play time" are dropped if the Too-Late Packet Drop feature is enabled (see {{too-late-packet-drop}}).

-The packet timestamp (in microseconds) is relative to the SRT connection creation time.
+The packet timestamp, in microseconds, is relative to the SRT connection creation time.
 Packets are inserted based on the sequence number in the header field.
-The origin time (in microseconds) of the packet is already sampled when a packet is first submitted by the application to the SRT sender.
+The origin time, in microseconds, of the packet is already sampled when a packet is first submitted by the application to the SRT sender unless explicitly provided.
 The TSBPD feature uses this time to stamp the packet for first transmission and any subsequent retransmission.
 This timestamp and the configured SRT latency ({{srt-latency}}) control the recovery buffer size and the instant that packets are delivered at the destination (the aforementioned "play time"